Pagey Scheytt, MA, LPC, NCC

 Insurance, Health Savings Account Cards, Credit Cards

-Novel Path is a preferred provider, in-network, for Premera and Regence Blue Cross/Blue Shield of Oregon and Alaska, United Health Care (Optum, too), Providence Behavioral Health and AETNA.
-We accept others as an out of network provider.
-We also accept HSA (Health Savings Account) or Flexible Spending cards for mental health services, including co-pays and deductibles.
-Novel Path will bill your insurance for you, but you may have a copay that is due at the time of services.
+We also can accept HSA (Health Savings Account) or Flexible Spending cards for mental health services, including co-pays and deductibles.
+Novel Path will currently bill your insurance for you, but you may have a copay that is due at the time of services.
 If services are denied you are responsible for the balance, although I will do what I can to advocate for your needs.
 Sometimes secondary insurance is processed easily, if this is not the case then you will be provided proof of payment for you to submit to be reimbursed for secondary coverage.
 If your insurance plan does not cover services you will responsible for payment.
-Some insurances do not cover for distance therapy, or will only reimburse for private companies of their choice.
 Call your insurance company and ask about your coverage.
 I will also verify your insurance benefits and let you know about your coverage if we decide to work together.

 Payment Methods: You can pay online through the client portal, set up auto payment, use credit card, or HSA card at your visit.
 Payment is due at time of services.
 When initially setting up insurance, clients may be asked to pay for services until insurance is confirmed.
 You are still responsible for any account balance for services, even if insurance benefits are in place.
 Our billers do everything possible to ensure efficient processing of your insurance.